kanesean391024-boop/zkp-web-protocols-blog/index.md

 Now how does this method mathematically win on TPS/Data Delivery Speed.
 This method enables a massive reduction in data transfer through latency and bandwidth savings.

 The current web is written predominately with HTML, JavaScript and the likes thereof requires many verifications for example:  “Is this user authorized?” or “Is this transaction valid?”
-To anser these queries it is required to fetch a significant amount of data (HTML, JS, CSS, images, API responses), and then perform computations locally or rely on server-side computations.
+To answer these queries it is required to fetch a significant amount of data (HTML, JS, CSS, images, API responses), and then perform computations locally or rely on server-side computations.

 In a blockchain, or zero knowledge proof web instead of sending the full data and expecting the client to verify it or the server to send a trusted result, the server or designated prover computes a proof that a certain statement about the data is true.
 This proof is extremely small (a few kilobytes) compared to the raw data it verifies.